 Price risk - the Company is exposed to price risk with respect to commodity and equity pricing, and the investment in COY.
-The Company is exposed to changes in market prices and a sensitivity analysis suggests that a 10% change in COY share prices would affect other comprehensive income or loss by approximately \$4,200 before tax.
+The Company is exposed to changes in market prices and a sensitivity analysis suggests that a 10% change in COY share prices would affect other comprehensive income or loss by approximately \$3,800 before tax.

-13. CAPITAL MANAGEMENT
+11. CAPITAL MANAGEMENT

 The Company manages its capital structure, being its share capital, and makes adjustments to it, based on the funds available to the Company, in order to support future business opportunities.
-The Company had share capital of \$95,888,452 and \$406,621 of non-current liabilities as at December 31, 2021.
+The Company had share capital of \$98,689,674 and \$211,959 of non-current liabilities as at December 31, 2022.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 Planning, annual budgeting, cash flow forecasting and implementing controls over major investment decisions are primary tools used to manage the Company's capital.

-The Company's investment policy is to hold cash and cash equivalents in interest bearing bank accounts and highly liquid short-term interest-bearing investments with maturities of three months or less which can be liquidated at any time without penalties.
+The Company's investment policy is to hold cash in interest bearing bank accounts and highly liquid short-term interest-bearing investments with maturities of three months or less which can be liquidated at any time without penalties.